priimak/splot/README.md

 =================================

 _Splot_ is a poor-man replacement of great [matplotlib](https://matplotlib.org/) Python library for Scala.
-Source for the library is available through anonymous http at.
-To clone do
+Source for the library is available through anonymous http.
 ```bash
 git clone http://git.devfortress.xyz/splot
 ```